 What to Eat

-It’s hard not to eat well in Greece, but on an island that caters to tourists, it’s good to have a few solid places written down in your Evernote before you head out on your ‘moon.
+It’s hard not to eat well in Greece, but on an island that caters to tourists, it’s good to have a few solid places written down before you head out on your ‘moon.
 Luckily, Pyrgos and the surrounding area have outstanding food options—arguably some of the best in Santorini.

 The taverna-style restaurant Brusco and its excellent, authentic Greek grub is a must at lunchtime.
 Sit outside on the patio and watch the life of Pyrgos go by right from the center of town while you try the bouyiourdi—feta cheese with tomatoes, onions and herbs baked in an oven and served with a side of pita—and the eggplant-stuffed peppers, a smoked chicken Cretan apaki, and a Greek salad that is so simple and delicious that you’ll never stop dreaming about it.